Manitoba's minimum wage going up Oct. 1 | CBC News

 "Based on Manitoba's Consumer Price Index for 2018, the minimum wage increase will help our economy continue to attract new investment and participation in the workforce."

-The 30-cent adjustment is based on the province's 2018 inflation rate of 2.5 cents, rounded up to the nearest five cents.
+The 30-cent adjustment — based on the province's 2018 inflation rate of 2.5 cents, rounded up to the nearest five cents — does not go far enough, says Manitoba Federation of Labour president Kevin Rebeck.

+Rebeck called the province's minimum wage a "poverty wage" in a statement following the government's announcement.

+"No one should work full-time and live in poverty.
+But that is exactly what the Pallister government is forcing thousands of workers to do," he said.

 In 2018, the minimum wage rose 20 cents from $11.15 to $11.35.